Ethics of artificial intelligence: Singularity

 Vernor Vinge, among numerous others, has suggested that a moment may come when some or all computers will be smarter than humans.
 The onset of this event is commonly referred to as "the Singularity" and is the central point of discussion in the philosophy of Singularitarianism.
-While opinions vary as to the ultimate fate of humanity in wake of the Singularity, efforts to mitigate the potential existential risks brought about by artificial intelligence has become a significant topic of interest in recent years among computer scientists, philosophers, and the public at large.
+While opinions vary as to the ultimate fate of humanity in wake of the Singularity, efforts to mitigate the potential existential risks brought about by AI has become a significant topic of interest in recent years among computer scientists, philosophers, and the public at large.

 Many researchers have argued that, through an intelligence explosion, a self-improving AI could become so powerful that humans would not be able to stop it from achieving its goals.
-In his paper "Ethical Issues in Advanced Artificial Intelligence" and subsequent book Superintelligence: Paths, Dangers, Strategies, philosopher Nick Bostrom argues that artificial intelligence has the capability to bring about human extinction.
+In his paper "Ethical Issues in Advanced Artificial Intelligence" and subsequent book Superintelligence: Paths, Dangers, Strategies, philosopher Nick Bostrom argues that AI has the capability to bring about human extinction.
 He claims that an artificial superintelligence would be capable of independent initiative and of making its own plans, and may therefore be more appropriately thought of as an autonomous agent.
 Since artificial intellects need not share our human motivational tendencies, it would be up to the designers of the superintelligence to specify its original motivations.
 Because a superintelligent AI would be able to bring about almost any possible outcome and to thwart any attempt to prevent the implementation of its goals, many uncontrolled unintended consequences could arise.
 It could kill off all other agents, persuade them to change their behavior, or block their attempts at interference.

 However, Bostrom contended that superintelligence also has the potential to solve many difficult problems such as disease, poverty, and environmental destruction, and could help humans enhance themselves.

 Unless moral philosophy provides us with a flawless ethical theory, an AI's utility function could allow for many potentially harmful scenarios that conform with a given ethical framework but not "common sense".
 According to Eliezer Yudkowsky, there is little reason to suppose that an artificially designed mind would have such an adaptation.
 AI researchers such as Stuart J. Russell, Bill Hibbard, Roman Yampolskiy, Shannon Vallor, Steven Umbrello and Luciano Floridi have proposed design strategies for developing beneficial machines.